 What is a Debt Consolidation Loan?

-Debt consolidation loans allow borrowers to combine multiple small debts from different creditors into a single monthly payment, usually with more favorable terms such as a lower interest rate, lower monthly payments or both.
+Debt consolidation loans allow borrowers to combine multiple small debts from different creditors into a single monthly payment, usually with more favourable terms such as a lower interest rate, lower monthly payments or both.

 Taking out debt consolidation loans is a form of debt refinancing; borrowers usually take out a single loan to pay off many different existing debts like loans, overdrafts or credit card borrowing.
 This way, instead of making smaller payments to multiple lenders throughout the month, borrowers just have to make a single monthly repayment to one lender.